raulcostajunior/flexDash/README.md

 ## Demo

-There's a demo o flexDash at https://raulcostajunior.github.io/flexDash/flexDashDemo.html.
+There's a demo of flexDash at https://raulcostajunior.github.io/flexDash/flexDashDemo.html.